reivax-boucoi/Electronic_Load/README.md

 Editing a value starts by selecting the value to edit.
 Press enter on a screen, you should get a flashing square in front of a value.
 Turn the knob until the desired value is selected.
 Press enter to edit.
 The leftmost digit is selected.
 To change the edited digit, press enter once again.
 Press back to validate.

 **You will have to restart the load in order for the changes to take effect.** This is done to prevent happy little accidents.
 To start and stop the load, press the rightmost button.
 The blue LED should light up.
 Is the LED turns red, a fault occured.
 Faults can happen if :
-* the heatsink temperature exceeds the hard temperature stop defined in `Load.h`
+* The heatsink temperature exceeds the hard temperature stop defined in `Load.h`
-* the load fails to regulate.
+* The load fails to regulate.
 This will mostly be caused by the DUT hiccuping (or sharp V/I curve), or insufficent power to the Electronic Load.

 The load menu has 4 screens :

 <img src="screenshots/screen_cc.jpg" alt="Image of ccscreen" width="200" text-align: center/><img src="screenshots/screen_cp.jpg" alt="Image of cpscreen" width="200" text-align: center/><img src="screenshots/screen_cr.jpg" alt="Image of crscreen" width="200" text-align: center/><img src="screenshots/screen_eff.jpg" alt="Image of effscreen" width="200" text-align: center/>

+The last screen shows the power lost in the DUT (Pr), the efficency, the input and output voltages of the converter.
+The load mode (CC/CP/CR) is determined by the screen displayed when the load is started.
+If the screen is not one of the CC/CP/CR screens, is starts in the previously used mode.

 Here is what the Battery screen looks like :